lusingander/serie/docs/src/getting-started/command-line-options.md

 If not specified or `auto` is specified, `double` will be used automatically if there is enough width to display it, `single` otherwise.

+`--graph-width auto` uses the remaining width after `--padding` is applied.

 <img src="https://raw.githubusercontent.com/lusingander/serie/master/img/graph-width-double.png" width=300>

 <img src="https://raw.githubusercontent.com/lusingander/serie/master/img/graph-width-single.png" width=300>